parryc/thevoid/templates/leflan/books_books-2019.md

 * _Stand Still, Stay Silent – Book 2_ - Minna Sundberg
 * _The Inconvenient Indian_ - Thomas King
 * _All Systems Red_ - Martha Wells
-* _Everything You Wanted to Know About Indiants But Were Too Afraid to Ask_ - Anton Treuer
+* _Everything You Wanted to Know About Indians But Were Too Afraid to Ask_ - Anton Treuer
 * _Word by Word_ - Kory Stamper
 * _The Assassination of Hole In The Day_ - Anton Treuer
 * _Codex 1962: A Trilogy_ - Sjón